RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/cloning.md

 ### Clone the VM

-Now that we've got a working virtual machine with a test workload we're ready to actually clone it, to prove that the built-in cloning utilities work, and that the cloned machine shares the same workload.
-There are a couple of ways of doing this, first we'll use the CLI to do so, and we'll simply clone the underlying storage volume, to do this we'll need to create a PV (persistent volume) to clone into.
-This is done by creating a special resource called a `DataVolume`, this custom resource type is provide by CDI.
+Now that we've got a working virtual machine with a test workload we're ready to actually clone it.
+This will demonstrate that the built-in cloning utilities work and that the cloned machine shares the same workload.

+There are a couple of ways of doing this, but first we'll use the CLI to do it.
+For this method we clone the underlying storage volume by creating a PV (persistent volume) to clone into.
+This is done with a special resource called a `DataVolume`.
+This custom resource type is provide by CDI.
 DataVolumes orchestrate import, clone, and upload operations and help the process of importing data into a cluster.
 DataVolumes are integrated into OpenShift Virtualization.

 The volume we are creating is named `fc34-clone` and we'll be pulling the data from the volume ("source") `fc34-original`: